Medically reviewed by Drugs.com. Last updated on Aug 6, 2022.

 - Colon cancer.
 Having Crohn's disease that affects your colon increases your risk of colon cancer.
 General colon cancer screening guidelines for people without Crohn's disease call for a colonoscopy at least every 10 years beginning at age 45.
 In people with Crohn's disease affecting a large part of the colon, a colonoscopy to screen for colon cancer is recommended about 8 years after disease onset and generally is performed every 1 to 2 years afterward.
 Ask your doctor whether you need to have this test done sooner and more frequently.

 - Other health problems.
 Crohn's disease can also cause problems in other parts of the body.
-Among these problems are anemia, skin disorders, osteoporosis, arthritis, and gallbladder or liver disease.
+Among these problems are low iron (anemia), osteoporosis, arthritis, and gallbladder or liver disease.